 billion children reached in over 80 countries by Colgate's Bright Smiles, Bright Futures oral health education program since 1991.

-with a new program focused on critical risk management, Colgate had the lowest number of recordable and lost work day accidents in the Company's history.

-Since 2002, The Hill's Food, Shelter & Love program has provided more than \$295 million worth of Hill's brand pet foods to over 1,000 animal shelters and has helped million pets find their forever homes.
+2019 with a new program focused on critical risk management, Colgate had the lowest number of recordable and lost work day accidents in the Company's history.
+Since 2002, The Hill's Food, Shelter & Love program has provided more than \$295 million worth of Hill's brand pet foods to over 1,000 animal shelters and has helped more than million pets find their forever homes.

-Colgate has made great strides in its commitment to improving the sustainability profile of its products and nearly completed eliminating PVC from its packaging and expects to meet its goal to fully eliminate in million pieces of oral care waste from landfills globally.
+Colgate has made great strides in its commitment to improving the sustainability profile of its products and nearly completed eliminating PVC from its packaging and expects to meet its goal to fully

-Through cross-functional collaboration across the Colgate world, Colgate continues to make progress and, in 2019, improved the sustainability profile in
+Through cross-functional collaboration across the Colgate world, Colgate continues to make progress and, in 2019, improved the sustainability profile in of new products.